mahdiramezanii/flutter_ci_cd/README.md

 | iOS | `build/ios/iphoneos/Runner.app` or exported IPA |
 | Debug Symbols | `build/app/outputs/symbols/` |

 ---

+## 📌 Usage Note

+To use this CI/CD setup, simply add the workflow files from the `.github/workflows/` folder to your own repository,
+then trigger or monitor the workflows from the **Actions** tab in GitHub.
+The build outputs (APKs, AABs, debug symbol files, etc.) will be automatically uploaded to the **Releases** section on GitHub.

+---

+---

 ## 🛠 Build Instructions (Manual)